 After a period of drought in the mid 1930s, the place was transferred to the Boolaloo Pastrol Company, owned by the Barrett-Lennard family.
-In the 1960s cattle were introduced to Nanutarra for the first time, with the fall of wool prices contributinged to thise decision to run cattle.
+In the 1960s cattle were introduced to Nanutarra for the first time, with the fall of wool prices contributing to this decision.
 The Barrett-Lennard family sold the Station to the Australian Cattle Company in 1985 and since this time it has continued to be run as a cattle station.

 The Bogle family purchased Nanutarra Station in 1992 and lived in the homestead until late 2000 when operations were moved to Uaroo homestead.
-However, following the death of Robert Bogle in late 2007, both

-Nanutarra and Uaroo pastoral properties were sold in 2008, but the homestead has remained under the ownership of the Bogle family and separate from the the surrounding cattle station.
+However, following the death of Robert Bogle in late 2007, both Nanutarra and Uaroo pastoral properties were sold in 2008, but the homestead has remained under the ownership of the Bogle family and separate from the surrounding cattle station.